drveera/Predixcan.ipsych/README.md

 ## Key things to know before using this script

+The script is only compatible with

-1. The  script will only work on the imputation dosage files produced by ricopilli pipeline (link) and it assumes a file structure of ricopilli pipeline.
+1. the imputation dosage files produced by ricopilli pipeline (link) and it assumes a file structure derived from ricopilli pipeline.

-2. In a linux environment with SLURM job sheduler
+2. a linux environment with SLURM job sheduler

 ## This script does four things